Krapp's Last Tape: Jack MacGowran

 In 1971, Alan Schneider directed Jack MacGowran in a videotaped production that was meant to be broadcast on WNET, but for some reason was rejected and never shown and "languished in a closet" until found in 1988 and painstakingly restored.

+Hume Cronyn

+Hume Cronyn played the role of Krapp November 22 - December 17, 1972 at the Mitzi E. Newhouse Theater in New York City as part of the Samuel Beckett Festival in a program directed by Alan Schneider which also included the World Premiere of Not I (starring Jessica Tandy), Happy Days (with both Tandy and Cronyn) and Act Without Words I (performed by Cronyn).

 Rick Cluchey

 Co-Founder of the San Quentin Drama Workshop, was directed by Beckett in 1977 in Berlin and later videotaped in 1988 as part of the Beckett Directs Beckett collection (again directed by Beckett with Walter Asmus).
+He played the role again, directed by Beckett, off-Broadway at the Samuel Beckett Theatre August 27 - November 30, 1986.

 Max Wall

 Max Wall performed Krapp on a number of occasions, including London's Greenwich Theatre (1975 – directed by Patrick Magee) and Riverside Studios (1986).

 John Hurt

 John Hurt performed the role of Krapp for the version directed by Atom Egoyan for the Beckett on Film project, which was broadcast on television in 2001 and available on DVD in the box set or individually.
+Before that there was a production at the Ambassadors Theatre, London from 25 January to 11 March 2000.
 In November 2011, directed by Michael Colgan, he reprised the role pre-Broadway at the Shakespeare Theatre Company in Washington DC followed by a limited Broadway run.
 He used the tape recordings from the 2001 production in the performance.
 In December 2011, again directed by Colgan, he reprised the role at the Brooklyn Academy of Music in New York City as part of the BAM 2011 Next Wave Festival.
 He once again took up the role in Dublin's Gate Theatre for 10 performances in March 2013.
 Charles McNulty lauded it as a "magnificent rendition".